Responsible driving is driving to anticipate possible hazards and take action to reduce, minimize or avoid danger before it can occur.

 • Cars turning left

-• Roads with different weather conditions like ice
+• Weather conditions like rain, snow, or ice

 • Green lights that are about to turn yellow